sdr-enthusiasts/docker-readsb-protobuf/README.md

 1. Gain level is lowered by one level.
 1. Gain levels are reviewed from lowest to highest gain level.
 If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been two consecutive gain levels above `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX`, auto-gain lowers the maximum gain level.
 1. Gain levels are reviewed from highest to lowest gain level.
 If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been two consecutive gain levels below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, auto-gain discontinues testing gain levels.

-At this point, all of the tested gain levels are ranked based on the criterea discussed above.

-The gain level with the most points is taken, and the maximum and minimum gain levels used by the fine-tuning process are three levels above and below this level.

 Auto-gain then moves onto the fine-tuning stage.